zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 ![Image](./assets/md/assets/riots.jpg)

 Note:
-Including the rating of the app and because they wanted more intellingent functionality
+Including the rating of the app because they wanted more intellingent functionality

 So I took it serious and started to work really **really** hard (Next slide)